akaashkasi/TetraVerse/README.md

 - Players can no longer utilize the continuous motion system to move outside of the game room.

-- Blocks can no longer go through the walls of the game room.

 Unity Issues

 - We were not able to determine how the adjust the lighting in the room in order to prevent the walls from appearing different.